hsuonsivu/hsupublic/3d-models/README.md

 power feed.

 The connector box is for connectors and power switch.
-I used random parts of my parts bin on small proto board.
+I used random parts of my parts bin on a small proto board.

 No supports are needed to print.
 Use Makefile.leafbatteryfan to create all parts.